 Nova Southeastern University

-Carlee is a graduate student at Nova Southeastern University, researching the effects of provisioning tourism on nurse sharks in Belize.
+Carlee is a recent M.S. graduate from Nova Southeastern University, where she researched the effects of provisioning tourism on nurse sharks in Belize.
 Originally from Detroit, Mi, she graduated in 2016 with a B.S. in Biology from Florida Atlantic University (FAU), where she was a Conference USA honor roll student-athlete.
 Through the CMED lab at NSU, Carlee assists with tagging sharks along the coast of Broward County.
 Carlee is a Marine Turtle Specialist at Gumbo Limbo Nature Center where she helps monitor the beach for sea turtle nesting activity and assists with medical procedures in their sea turtle hospital.
 She and her colleagues work closely with researchers at FAU who are studying effects of sand temperature on sea turtle embryo development during incubation.
 Carlee has previously been an environmental educator, taking students on outdoor educational field trips all across Florida.
 She is eager to expose more minority students to the field of marine science and hopes to inspire more diversity in this field.